 Tourists arrive in Thailand in anticipation of the country’s reopening.

-Hundreds of thousands of tourists are set to arrive in Bangkok and Phuket on Monday as Thailand’s tourism industry recovers after 18 months of Covid restrictions.
+On Monday, foreign tourists began flowing into Bangkok and the holiday island of Phuket, reviving Thailand’s tourism economy after 18 months of Covid restrictions.

-The coronavirus outbreak wreaked havoc on the kingdom’s tourism-dependent economy, which had its worst year since the Asian financial crisis of 1997, with arrivals falling by more than 80%.
+The coronavirus outbreak wreaked havoc on the kingdom’s tourism-dependent economy, which witnessed its worst year since the 1997 Asian financial crisis, with arrivals plummeting by more than 80%.

-Thai authorities have approved the exemption of vaccinated tourists from more than 60 “low-risk” countries from hotel quarantine, giving the tourism industry a much-needed boost.
+Thai authorities have granted the go-ahead for vaccinated tourists from more than 60 “low-risk” countries to bypass hotel quarantine, giving the tourism industry a much-needed boost.

-Visitors will be welcomed at Bangkok’s Suvarnabhumi airport and Phuket’s international terminal first, with the rest of the country following suit.
+On Monday morning, visitors were received by workers clad in PPE gear at Bangkok’s Suvarnabhumi airport and Phuket’s international terminal, with largely European tourists being greeted by staff dressed in PPE gear to process their documents.

+“We are very, very thrilled,” Andre Winkler, 55, told AFP after passing immigration in Bangkok with his partner.

 With various European countries, the United States, and China on the authorized list, Thailand wants to capitalize on travelers looking to escape the winter blues in December.